Have you ever come across the term "Holy Week" and wanted to know more, but didn't know where to begin?

 You and your church likely already have traditions in place for this day.
 You don’t need a software company telling you how to go big on the biggest Sunday of the year!
 I speak for everyone here at ChurchTrac when I say we will be joining you in spirit celebrating the resurrection as one body.

-All of this barely scratches the surface of the full depth and richness of each day of Holy Week.
-Do yourself a favor and spend time this year reading further resources or talking with friends from Christian denominations that have a long history of observing each of these days to learn more.
+Spend time this year reading further resources or talking with friends from Christian denominations that have a long history of observing each of these days to learn more.

-The ways I’ve suggested to observe each day are neither required nor exhaustive.
 Feel free to research what other churches and denominations do for each day or even come up with your own ideas.

-If you are a church that doesn’t have traditions involving some of the days listed above, you can use them as opportunities to minister to your people and point them toward what Jesus has done for us.
+If you are a church that doesn’t have traditions involving the days listed above, you can use them as opportunities to minister to your people and point them toward what Jesus has done for us.

 Matt